Glen-Sasek-PCC-Student/CS-161B-Linux-Labs/Linux Lab 1.md

 ## Instructions for Lab 1

-1. Watch the videos in Module 6, Lesson **Linux Tutorials** before you do this Lab 1\.
-You must have completed the practice in Chapters 1 and 2 in the [PCC Linux and Vim Manual](https://docs.google.com/document/d/1Ap4xFkNUkUbi7kYteg0KEIu9I9_hAuDZBtubA3ExxLM/edit?usp=sharing) to be able to do this lab.
+Watch the videos in Module 6, Lesson **Linux Tutorials** before you do this Lab 1\.
+Read Chapters 1 and 2 in the [PCC Linux and Vim Manual](https://docs.google.com/document/d/1Ap4xFkNUkUbi7kYteg0KEIu9I9_hAuDZBtubA3ExxLM/edit?usp=sharing) to prepare for this lab.

-2. Here is a [video for Lab1](https://youtu.be/H4eJy0lDNYM), that you can follow along as you do this Lab.
+Here is a [video for Lab1](https://youtu.be/H4eJy0lDNYM), that you can follow along as you do this Lab.

-3. First, login to PCC Linux Server (**cslinux.pcc.edu**)
+1. login to PCC Linux Server (**cslinux.pcc.edu**)
-4. Make sure you are in your home directory.
+2. Make sure you are in your home directory.
 5. (Your home directory should look like this: **yourname@vmcslinuxprod01:\~/**)
 6. If not type **cd** and hit enter to get you back to the home directory
 7. From your home directory, start the **script** command \- type **script lab1.txt** at the command line.